How to Prepare for a Home Inspection

 What Do Home Inspectors Look For?

-If you’re wondering what home inspectors look for when they’re going through your home, here are a few of the items and areas that they tend to be particular about:
+Some of the typical points of interest to home inspector include those things you would expect, but others might surprise you.
+If you’re wondering what all home inspectors look for when they’re going through your home, here are at least a few of the items and areas that they tend to be particular about:

 - Foundation issues

 - Electrical items